 Wrongful Death Lawyer Tampa, FL

-Accidents happen, and unfortunately, a wrongful death lawyer in Tampa, FL from Jeff Murphy law knows that these may result in the untimely death of someone you love.
+Accidents happen, and unfortunately, a wrongful death lawyer in Tampa, FL, from Jeff Murphy Law knows that these may result in the untimely death of someone you love.
 Even if the circumstances were outside of someone’s direct control, there might have been extenuating circumstances that point the finger to negligent behavior.
-When a person dies as the result of negligence in some fashion, it may fall under the legal definition of wrongful death.
-If this is the case, the person or entity found responsible may have to pay damages to the victim’s family.
-A wrongful death lawyer in Tampa, Florida from Jeff Murphy Law can help.
+When a person dies as a result of negligence in some fashion, it may fall under the legal definition of wrongful death.

-When an employee gets injured during a workday, it may result in tragic results.
+Our Tampa, FL wrongful death lawyer shares that when an employee gets injured during a workday, it may result in tragic results.
 Some accidents may only leave behind a scar, while others can leave behind a grieving family.
 If your loved one dies as the result of a workplace accident, the employer may be held liable in some situations.
 Employers are required to maintain certain safety standards across a company, and if they do not uphold these, a resulting breach may become fatal.

 - Driving under the influence